ducktors/docker-wait-for-dependencies/README.md

 # Docker Wait for Deps

-A simple container that puts itself on hold until the other services declared in the docker-compose are accessible via TCP
+A simple container that puts itself on hold until the other services declared in the docker-compose are accessible via TCP.

+Available for linux/amd64 and linux/arm64 architecture.

 ## Example usage: